Entanglement structures from modified IR geometry: Modifying IR geometry

 We will pick the $t=0$ Cauchy slice, which has zero extrinsic curvature as the spacetime is static.
 The intrinsic curvature scalar of the Cauchy slice is given by

 We choose the spatial components of the metric to be the usual spatial parts of global AdS outside the IR region and a spherical metric inside the IR region

-where $r_{IR}$ is the radial location of the gluing edge and the radius of the spherical crown in the IR region is $l$. $l$ is required to be larger than $r_{IR}$ so that the UV region could be glued to the IR spherical crown at a latitude whose circumference of the boundary circle is the same as the edge. {The discontinuity of $g(r)$ at $r=r_{IR}$ implies a divergence in $R_c$, meaning a matter ring with divergent $\mu$ located on the gluing edge, which is a common feature in brane-world scenario.} Note that the connection condition requires that the tangential component of the metric needs to be the same at both sides of the gluing edge, which is the same $g_{\theta\theta}=r^2$ term in this case.
+where $r_{IR}$ is the radial location of the gluing edge and the radius of the spherical crown in the IR region is $l$. $l$ is required to be larger than $r_{IR}$ so that the UV region could be glued to the IR spherical crown at a latitude whose circumference of the boundary circle is the same as the edge. {The metric outside the IR region is still the pure $AdS_3$ geometry, while inside the IR region, in general, the metric needs to be supplemented by appropriate matter fields to satisfy the Einstein equations.
+In other words, the matter fields inside the IR region should be appropriately chosen to satisfy the Einstein equations as determined by the IR metric in (\ref{g(r) 1}).}

+{{Simultaneously, matter fields also need to be present at the edge of the IR region, determined by the Einstein equations nearby the edge, \ie, by the junction conditions.} The discontinuity of $g(r)$ at $r=r_{IR}$ implies a divergence in $R_c$, meaning a matter ring with divergent $\mu$ located on the gluing edge, which is a common feature in brane-world scenario.} Note that the connection condition requires that the tangential component of the metric needs to be the same at both sides of the gluing edge, which is the same $g_{\theta\theta}=r^2$ term in this case.
 We emphasize here again that we are considering an IR geometry supported by matter fields at the edge of the IR region, which could be viewed as a brane.
 This scenario is analogous to the AdS/ICFT case, where the left and right bulks differ from each other yet can be connected through a specific profile at an interface brane which can be achieved by introducing an appropriate dynamic, brane-localized scalar field, e.g. in \cite{Liu:2024oxg}.
 The corresponding connection conditions in this case are also satisfied.

 In the spherical extremal case, we have $l=r_{IR}$ {where the IR geometry becomes a hemisphere, and the entire IR region becomes an entanglement shadow as will be shown later.} Note that when $l$ is exactly $r_{IR}$ the metric would possibly contain a horizon at $r_{IR}$, therefore, we consider $l$ to be larger but very close to $r_{IR}$ case as the limiting case of the spherical extremal case so as to avoid possible complexities as mentioned above.